supreet11agrawal/Proposal/Proposal.md

 Implementing multivariate distributions will help me understand more how I should implement stochastic processes.
 In this period I would like to introduce a few more bivariate distributions to Sympy.
 Right now, I am focusing mainly on bivariate distributions.
 If time permits, then I would work upon multivariate distributions as well.

 In this period, I would also like to work upon [`JointRV`](https://github.com/sympy/sympy/blob/master/sympy/stats/joint_rv_types.py#L22).
-As of now, the set for each component for a `JointRV` is equal to the set of all integers, which can not be changed.
+As of now, the set for each component for a `JointRV` is equal to the Real set, which can not be changed.
 I will try to add support for custom sets which will be provided by the user.

 A typical bivavriate distribution will look like:
 ```